Data Warehouse

 A data warehouse typically includes a semantic layer that represents data so end users can access that data using common business terms.
 A modern data platform, though, demands more.
 While a semantic layer is valuable, data platform leaders will need to enable more dynamic data integration than is typically sufficient to support a centralized data warehouse design.
 Enter the data fabric to provide a service layer that enables real-time access to data sourced from the full range of the data platform’s various services.
 The data fabric offers frictionless access to data from any source located on-premises and in the cloud to support the wide range of analytic and operational use cases that such a platform is intended to serve.

-Working with Analytics Translators
+Working With Analytics Translators

 I mentioned earlier that data platform leaders would need the ability to form close partnerships with analytics translators.
 Let’s start with what an analytics translator does and then we’ll get to why a close relationship is important.